 Domestic Violence Injunctions in Florida

-Domestic violence cases often are closely tied with restraining orders and protective hearing cases.
-If a family member is a victim of family violence, stalking or harassment, he or she may file a petition for an injunction for protection against domestic violence.
+Domestic violence matters often are closely tied with restraining orders and protective hearing cases.
+For example, suppose a family member is a victim of family violence, stalking, or harassment.
+In that case, they may file a petition for an injunction for protection against domestic violence.
 In most cases, the victim files this document in family court.

 Some of the most common injunctions made in protective orders include: